AhmedHeikall/van-life/README.md

 # VANLIFE

 Vanlife is A web application that allows people to rent out camp vans for their next road trip adventure.

 VAN-LIFE V.1

+in V.2 we add: defer, Await, and Suspense To handle some loading because we using a loader instead useEffect() hook and add real authentication

 See the project here: https://vanlife-d137c.web.app